hamsar4j/deep-research-bot/README.md

 # Deep Research Bot

-A research bot that uses AutoGen agents to automatically research topics, gather information from the web, and generate comprehensive reports.
+A research bot that uses AutoGen agents, powered by OpenAI's GPT models, to automatically research topics, gather information from the web, and generate comprehensive reports.

 ## Features